django/deps/draft/email-providers.md

 Notes:

-* In the compatibility branch, no `alias` argument is passed to the EmailBackend constructor.
-This is the backend's cue to configure itself from deprecated settings (plus any kwargs, just like in earlier Django releases).

-* Warnings for reading deprecated email settings are suppressed while constructing the EmailBackend instance.
+* Warnings for reading deprecated email settings are suppressed while calling `get_connection()`.
 This avoids a flood of confusing deprecation messages while the backend constructor reads its deprecated settings.
 (Django has already issued a deprecation warning on startup for anything defined in settings.py.)

 * When using "deprecated settings" or "default settings," attempting to access any `providers[alias]` other than "default" raises `EmailProviderDoesNotExist`.